PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Outliers/README.md

 Case 1 : the outlier is a measurement error or not, if they say its a measurement error you need to delete that particular row.

 Case 2 : if the outlier is not a measurement error and a viable value in that case we need to go back to the business problem and check what has been asked for?
+And accordingly we need to handle.
+If they have asked to caculate income then Probably show 2 cases as discussed above.

 ### How to identify an outlier?